Table of Contents

 Dolphin Centrifuge has the experience and technical expertise to execute engineered systems for such classified equipment.

 A decanter centrifuge for hemp biomass separation is highly efficient at extracting maximum solvent.
 Exerting ~ 3000 g’s of centrifugal force, the hemp decanter can separate up to 95% of dry hemp biomass from the solvent continuously.
-Details on the operation of hemp decanter are available on our decanter centrifuge page.
+Details on the operation of the hemp decanter are available on our decanter centrifuge page.

 For more information, please visit Centrifuge applications in hemp CBD oil extraction.